Colloid Cysts

 Dr. Souweidane has helped to pioneer optimal endoscopic techniques for removing these cysts and is recognized as a worldwide authority on the topic.
 He is frequently an instructor at national and international courses to train neurosurgeons on the endoscopic procedure of colloid cyst removal.
 (See Doctors Who Treat Colloid Cysts.)

-Dr. Souweidane has the added benefit of being associated with NewYork-Presbyterian Hospital/Weill Cornell Medical Center, ranked by U.S. News and World Report as one of the top hospitals in the United States for nearly two decades.
-The Weill Cornell Medicine Brain and Spine Center has made minimally invasive/endoscopic neurosurgery a central tenet of the department and has invested heavily in state-of-the-art technology.
+Dr. Souweidane has the added benefit of being associated with NewYork-Presbyterian/Weill Cornell Medical Center, routinely ranked as one of the top hospitals in the United States.
+Weill Cornell Medicine Neurological Surgery has made minimally invasive/endoscopic neurosurgery a central tenet of the department and has invested heavily in state-of-the-art technology.

 Our Care Team